danielleaop/team-bad-challenge1/plan.md

 Task 1 - Get a github action up and running
 1. Create github workflow folder ✅
 2. Write a YML file to run the workflow✅
-3. Create a github action to run the workflow
+3. Create a github action to run the workflow✅
-4. Test the workflow
+4. Test the workflow✅

+Task 2 - run linting and formatting in github actions docker image
+1.